viperproject/viper-linux-dev/README.rst

 `IntelliJ IDEA Community Edition <https://www.jetbrains.com/idea/>`_ installed, which you can use for developing Viper.

-Start IntelliJ IDEA:
+Connect to container and start IntelliJ IDEA:

 .. code-block:: bash

-  make ide
+  make connect
+  idea

 Follow the instructions of the IntelliJ IDEA setup wizard.
 On step “Featured plugins”, install Scala plugin.